Margaret Rockefeller

-Margaret McGrath Rockefeller (September 28, 1915 – March 26, 1996) was a founding member of two land conservation organizations: the Maine Coast Heritage Trust in 1970 and the American Farmland Trust which was formed in 1980 as a national farmland conservation organization.
+Margaret "Peggy" McGrath Rockefeller (September 28, 1915 – March 26, 1996) was a founding member of two land conservation organizations: the Maine Coast Heritage Trust in 1970 and the American Farmland Trust which was formed in 1980 as a national farmland conservation organization.
 Throughout her life she was a board member of many organizations and raised funds for conservation projects across the United States of America.
 She died in 1996 at the age of 80 in New York Hospital.

 Early years

 Margaret was born to Francis Sims and Neva van Zandt Smith McGrath on 28 September 1915.
 Growing up in Mt.
 Kisco, NY she went to school first at the Rippowam School in Bedford, NY followed by the Shipley School in Bryn Mawr, Pa., then the Chapin School in New York.
 In the 1930s, she met David Rockefeller whom she married in 1940 at Bedford, New York.
 During the 1970s, Margaret started to raise cattle on land close to Rockefeller summer home at Seal Harbor, Bartlett Island in Maine and then at the couple's home in Tarrytown, N.Y.
 She became a breeder of Simmental cattle, purchasing four farms in western Columbia County, N.Y. in the 1980s, including The Hermitage, a Livingston family estate which she had torn down in 1983.